cneraonline/cneraonline/README.md

 - 👋 Hi, I’m @cneraonline
-- 🤠 Lil bit about me: I'm a CS student at LSUA
+- 🤠 I'm a CS student at LSUA
-- 📫 How to reach me: cnera@proton.me
+- 📫 Reach me at cnera@proton.me